Detailed Methodology

 Starting with the real yield

-Performance of inflation linked bonds is historically not closely correlated with inflation, nor have they shown significant outperformance against inflation.
+Performance of inflation-linked bonds is historically not closely correlated with inflation, nor have they shown significant outperformance against inflation.
 But they provide a very important function: They define what yield above inflation can be achieved at any given point, by taking only marginal risks.
-Namely government default and a small reinvestment risk.
+Specifically the central government's default and a small reinvestment risk.

-Their yield-to-maturity (YTM) above inflation provides a benchmark to measure all other investment opportunities to.
-The "real" yield.
+Their yield-to-maturity (YTM) above inflation provides a benchmark against all other investment opportunities can be measured.
+The "real yield".

 The UK has continously issued inflation linked bonds with varying maturity.
-This enables to build a continous real yield curve.
+Using the real yield on these linkers a continous real yield curve can be built.
 In the EUR zone, Germany and France have issued "linkers".
-For investing in USD there is a well establisehd US TIPS market.
+For investments in USD a well establisehd US TIPS market provides the real yield curve.

 Mapping the real yield of the inflation linked bonds to their maturity dates creates the real yield curve.